sohrab5/medusa/README.md

 In addition to supporting absolute URLs like mentioned above, Medusa supports crawling websites that use relative URLs as well.
 For example links such as `/foo`, `./foo`, `../foo`, `//foo`, `foo` are understood, resolved and scraped, based on the address of the page they were found on.

+### HTML Forms

+Obviously any `<form>` element that interacts with the server, such as making a post request, is rendered useless on the static website.
+So by default post method on forms are changed to get with an empty action to prevent sending requests to potentially the original dynamic domain from the static website.
+Use the option `--no-form-mangling` to avoid this behavior.

 ### Installing dependencies

 The only dependency beside python standard library is [pycurl](https://pypi.org/project/pycurl/)